Guidebolt/knowledge/docs/critical-thinking.md

 * durable progress (value that is hard to lose/destroy; ex. well-stored toilet paper)
 * if blocked, change task, return later
 * if uncertain, prefer adaptable paths

+Subconscious Overdependence: Waiting a long time with a blank mind hoping your subconscious will deliver the answer.

 ## Design